Last updated on March 19th, 2019

 What are the Benefits of a Virginia Child Custody Agreement?

-A Virginia child custody agreement has numerous benefits.
 By creating a child custody agreement, you and your spouse have the ability to set a visitation schedule that meets both you and your spouse’s needs.
-As opposed to having a judge, who is a stranger to your family, decide what is best for your children, a child custody agreement is driven by the wishes of the parents and can be tailored to your individual needs.
+As opposed to having a judge decide what is best for your children, a child custody agreement allows you to tailor the schedule to your individual needs.

 What are the Different Types of Custody in Virginia?